Storm or Hail Damage? Get a Free Inspection — Insurance Claim Assistance Included

 Emergency Stabilization

 If the roof is actively compromised — missing shingles, open penetrations, or structural damage — the contractor installs heavy-duty tarps or temporary sealant to prevent further water intrusion while the permanent repair is approved and scheduled.
-This is billing-eligible and covered by most insurance policies as part of the storm loss.
+Emergency tarping is covered by most insurance policies as part of the storm loss.

 4